motomechatronics/amr_pallet_trucks/README.md

 Figure 3.4: result pressing the go to recycling and the elevator down buttons.
 </h4>

-- press the **disengagement** button and when the AMR will be disengaged press the **recycling bin** and the **go to empty bin** buttons.
+- press the **disengagement** button and when the AMR will be disengaged, press the **recycling bin** and the **go to empty bin** buttons.
 The expected result is shown in figure 3.5.

 <p align="center">
 <img src="docs/disengagement and go to load empty bin.gif" width="700" />
 </p>

 <h4 align="center">
-Figure 3.5: result pressing disengagement bin, recycling bin and go to empty bin buttons.
+Figure 3.5: result pressing the disengagement bin, the recycling bin and the go to empty bin buttons.
 </h4>

-- pressing **fork the bin** button, the expected result is shown in figure 3.6.
+- press the **fork the bin** button, the expected result is shown in figure 3.6.

 <p align="center">
 <img src="docs/fork empty bin and lift up.gif" width="700" />